School Board Policy 616 -

 2. The School Board shall annually review and determine if student achievement levels at each school site meet federal expectations.
 If the School Board determines that student achievement levels at a school site do not meet federal expectations and the site has not made adequate yearly progress for two consecutive school years, the Department of Teaching and Learning shall work with the school site to adopt a plan to raise student achievement levels to meet federal expectations.
 The Department of Teaching and Learning may seek assistance from the Commissioner of the Minnesota Department of Education (MDE) (Commissioner) in developing a plan which must include parental involvement components.

-3. The educational assessment system component utilized by the School Board to measure individual students’ educational progress must be based, to the extent annual tests are administered, on indicators of achievement growth that show an individual student’s prior achievement.
+3. The educational assessment system component utilized by the School Board to measure individual students’ educational progress must be based, to the extent annual assessments are administered, on indicators of current achievement that show growth relative to an individual student’s prior achievement.
 Indicators of achievement and prior achievement must be based on highly reliable state- or district-wide assessments.
 The School Board will utilize models developed by the Commissioner of MDE for measuring individual student progress.
 The School Board must coordinate with MDE in evaluating school sites and continuous improvement plans, consistent with the best practices.

 1. Each year, the Systems Accountability Committee will meet to advise and assist the school district in the implementation of school district system accountability and comprehensive continuous improvement process.